braathen/qv-webticket/README.md

   Use this to specify the Windows Authentication credentials to be used together with ``WindowsAuthentication``.
 If no credentials are specified ``UseDefaultCredentials`` will be used to allow the calling process to be used instead.
 This can for example be the application pool in IIS.

-The options below are for redirecting the user to an application instead of the AccessPoint portal.
+The options below are for redirecting the user to an application instead of the AccessPoint portal:

 * TicketConfiguration.**Document** (string)